Make fall mornings better with a homemade pumpkin spice latte! Be your own barista and make an easy pumpkin spice syrup to add to your coffee drinks.

 Once you have made your espresso and steamed milk, follow these instructions:

 - In a latte mug, add the your espresso and as much pumpkin spice syrup as you like.
-I do 1/2 ounce because I like things on the less-sweet side.
-Stir together.
+(I do ½ ounce because I like things on the less-sweet side.)
+Stir them together.

-- Then spoon in the foam.
+- Then spoon in the foamy steamed milk.
 If you know how to do latte art (lucky you!) then have at it here.

 - If you’re adding whipped cream, that comes next.

-- Sprinkle on your cinnamon or pumpkin pie spice, and enjoy!
+- Sprinkle on a pinch of cinnamon sugar or pumpkin pie spice, and enjoy!

 Feel free to make yours a spiked pumpkin spice latte!
-Try adding 1 to 1 1/2 of these spirits and liqueurs to your coffee:
+Try adding 1 to 1 ½ ounces of these spirits and liqueurs to your coffee:

 - vanilla vodka